scipion-em/scipion-em-chimera/README.rst

 - **Binary files**

 Chimera binaries will be installed automatically with the plugin, but you can also link an existing installation.
-Default installation path assumed is `software/em/chimera-1.13.1`, if you want to change it, set *CHIMERA_HOME,* in `scipion.conf` file to the folder where Chimera is installed.
+Default installation path assumed is *software/em/chimera-1.13.1*, if you want to change it, set *CHIMERA_HOME* in *scipion.conf* file to the folder where Chimera is installed.

 - **Tests**